The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Reversible Pebbling Attacks and Applications on iMHFs

 \begin{theorem}\thmlab{thm:ed-reducible} Let $G=(V=[N],E)$ be an $(e,d)$-reducible DAG.
 Then $\pqpeb_\Cspacetime(G)=\O{Ne+Nd2^d}$. \end{theorem}

 We will give the proof of \thmref{thm:ed-reducible} later in the subsection.
-To prove \thmref{thm:ed-reducible}, we first would need to give a legal quantum pebbling for an $(e,d)$-reducible DAG $G$. \lemref{lem:edlegal} provides the desired quantum pebbling for $G$.
+To prove \thmref{thm:ed-reducible}, we first would need to give a legal reversible pebbling for an $(e,d)$-reducible DAG $G$. \lemref{lem:edlegal} provides the desired reversible pebbling for $G$. \FullVersion{}{The proof of \lemref{lem:edlegal} can be found in the full version.}

 \begin{lemma}\lemlab{lem:edlegal} Let $G=(V=[N],E)$ be an $(e,d)$-reducible DAG and let $S\subseteq V$ be a depth-reducing set.
 Define